About the CPC

 The CPC receives information through two channels:

-Parties entitled to access the information
+Parties entitled to information

 Objectives